 Jennifer Weiss, Architect, AIA.
 Principal

-Jennifer Weiss has over 27 years of architecture-related professional experience.
-Prior to establishing Jennifer Weiss Architecture in 2005, she was an Architectural Designer at the notable architecture firms Skidmore, Owings & Merrill and KMD Architects, and was also a Construction Project Manager at Ryan Associates General Contractors, a high end custom home builder.
-Jennifer earned a Master of Architecture with Honors from Harvard University's Graduate School of Design and a Bachelor of Arts with Honors, in both Architecture and Art History from Columbia University.
-She also conducted a year-long intensive study of Architecture and Art History intensively for one year in Paris with Columbia University.
-She has been a member of the Harvard University Graduate School of Design Alumni Council, and has traveled extensively, with a focus on Western Europe, studying architecture and art.
-Jennifer discovered her passion for architecture when she was a young child and continues to grow with a similar sense of excitement.
+Weiss earned a Master of Architecture with Honors from Harvard University's Graduate School of Design and a Bachelor of Arts with Honors, in both Architecture and Art History from Columbia University.
+She also conducted a year-long intensive study of Architecture and Art History in Paris with Columbia University.
+She has been an invited member of the Harvard University Graduate School of Design Alumni Council, the Leaders of Design Council and The Design Leadership Network.
+Weiss’ passion for architecture was discovered as a young child and continues to grow with a similar sense of excitement.